How I created a fragrance that captures the scent of the orchard.

-As many of you who follow us will know, last week we launched our exclusive range of home fragrances.
-The collection has been designed by floral designer Peter Thomas and each bottle features our signature blue gingham in a range of seven fragrances.
+The collection of Gingham Floral Room Sprays has been created by designer Peter Thomas and each bottle features the signature blue gingham in a range of seven fragrances.

 The inspiration for each fragrance is as unique as the scent inside.
-We chatted to Peter to discover the inspiration for the first fragrance in the collection Dawn Orchard;
+Every fragrance in the collection tells a story and today I want to share with you one that actually started the journey for me, that is Dawn Orchard;

 A few years back we visited a cider farm in Somerset for breakfast and to experience the sunrise at the orchard.
 Well, as you can imagine, as the sun came up it was sensory overload as the fruits on the trees warmed and the morning dew glistened on the grass.
 It was both romantic and surreal.